 - Employee Relationships with Students.
 The personal relationships that a student develops with employees may play a fundamental role in that student’s education at the College.
-Given the inherent authority that employees may have over students, a sexual or romantic relationship between a student and an employee can easily raise concerns about sexual harassment.
-In light of these considerations and the fact that an employee might be called upon to teach, advise, evaluate or supervise any student, Holy Cross administrators, faculty, and staff should be aware that the College prohibits employees from engaging in sexual or romantic relations, even if consensual, with any College student.
-Any employee engaging in sexual or romantic relations with a student, even if consensual, may be found in violation of the College’s Sexual Misconduct Policy.
+Given the inherent authority that employees may have over students, a sexual, dating or romantic relationship between a student and an employee can easily raise concerns about sexual harassment.
+In light of these considerations and the fact that an employee might be called upon to teach, advise, evaluate or supervise any student, Holy Cross administrators, faculty, and staff should be aware that the College prohibits employees (excluding student employees) from engaging in sexual, dating, or romantic relations, even if consensual, with any College student.
+Any employee engaging in sexual, dating, or romantic relations with a student, even if consensual, may be found in violation of the College’s Sexual Misconduct Policy.
 The College may make exceptions to this prohibition on a case-by-case basis and only in coordination with the Director of Human Resources and the Title IX Coordinator.

 Confidential resources will generally not share identifiable information without the reporting individual’s permission, unless:

 - Sharing is required to address an imminent risk of harm to the safety of the community at large, the individual sharing the information, or another member of the community; or